codesharedot/quantum-resistant-ledger-price/README.md

-# reserve-rights price
+# repo price

-Gets the reserve-rights price with Python (from JSON).
+Gets the repo price with Python (from JSON).

 https://pythonbasics.org